Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 When the service starts or restarts, it will start all the applications saved in the process list.

-**Note:** When you change any settings in the configuration file, you will need to restart the service for the changes to take effect.
+**Note:** PM2 has been configured to automatically restart the application if modifications are made to `src/config.js`.

 To uninstall the service run `pm2-service-uninstall`